Clearwater Financial Group

-An active investor, relying on his or her personal skill, attempts to beat the market by investing in companies believed to have the most reliable long-term growth prospects.
-Such an investor may try and beat the market by jumping in and out at precisely the right times to maximize gains and avoid losses.
+An active investor, relying on their personal skill, attempts to beat the market by investing in companies they believe have the most reliable long-term growth prospects.
+Such an investor may try and beat the market by jumping in and out at precisely the correct times to maximize gains and avoid losses.

-Passive investors, on the other hand, are looking to match market returns by spreading money around between different types of investments.
-How their money is allocated will affect their returns, but passive investors are interested in simply taking market returns and not trying to get an edge on everyone else in the market.
+On the other hand, passive investors are looking to match market returns by spreading money around between different types of investments.
+How their money is allocated will affect their returns.
+Still, passive investors are interested in simply taking market returns and not trying to get an edge on everyone else in the market.

 That’s why, when discussing what course of action is best for an individual, financial guru Ben Graham stated that an individual “should act consistently as an investor and not as a speculator."